Last Updated: March 30, 2023

 Divorcees though get higher rates since they are deemed to be riskier drivers.

+Insurance rates vary by car model.
 Not surprisingly, sports cars are more expensive to insure than SUVs.
-Also, cars that are cheaper to repair will also give you lower rates.
+Also, cars that are cheaper to repair will also give you lower car insurance rates.

 Types of Car Insurance